Radio125/SCORM-Test-Decoder-Telegram-Bot/README.md

 Contributing
 If you would like to contribute to the development of this bot, please feel free to fork the repository and submit pull requests.
 Any suggestions or bug reports are also welcome via GitHub issues.

+Author
+Created by Radio125.
+Feel free to download, distribute, and modify the code.
+A simple like is enough!

 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the LICENSE file for details.